iomoath/yara-scanner/README.md

 Yara scanner tool uses Yara rules to check for pattern matching with file(s).
 The default rules used are from repo [Yara-Rules](https://github.com/Yara-Rules/rules).

 Features:
 * Scan a directoy.
-Scan for file(s) in given directory path and attempt to find a pattern matching with Yara-Ruels.
+Scan for file(s) in given directory path and attempt to find a pattern matching with Yara-Rules.
 * Scan web access logs.
 By getting list of accessed file paths from access logs and attempt to find a pattern matching with Yara Rules.
 * Scan a single file.
 Attempt to find a pattern matching with given file.
 * Report producing upon scan process completion.